Arizona: 20th century to present

 Cotton farming and copper mining, two of Arizona's most important statewide industries, suffered heavily during the Great Depression.
-But during the 1920s and even the 1930s, tourism began to develop as the important Arizonan industry it is today.
+During the 1920s and 1930s, tourism began to expand into a major economic pillar, developing into the prominent industry that characterizes the state today.
 Dude ranches, such as the K L Bar and Remuda in Wickenburg, along with the Flying V and Tanque Verde in Tucson, gave tourists the chance to take part in the flavor and activities of the "Old West".
 Several upscale hotels and resorts opened during this period, some of which are still top tourist draws.
 They include the Arizona Biltmore Hotel in central Phoenix (opened 1929) and the Wigwam Resort on the west side of the Phoenix area (opened 1936).

 Arizona was the site of German prisoner of war camps during World War II and Japanese American internment camps.
 Because of wartime fears of a Japanese invasion of the U.S. West Coast (which in fact materialized in the Aleutian Islands Campaign in June 1942), from 1942 to 1945, persons of Japanese descent were forced to reside in internment camps built in the interior of the country.
 Many lost their homes and businesses.
 The camps were abolished after World War II.

 The Phoenix-area POW camp site for Germans was purchased after the war by the Maytag family (of major home appliance fame).
 It was developed as the site of the Phoenix Zoo.
 A Japanese-American internment camp was on Mount Lemmon, just outside the state's southeastern city of Tucson.
 Another POW camp was near the Gila River in eastern Yuma County.
 Arizona was also home to the Phoenix Indian School, one of several federal Indian boarding schools designed to assimilate Native American children into mainstream European-American culture.
 Children were often enrolled in these schools against the wishes of their parents and families.
 Attempts to suppress native identities included forcing the children to cut their hair, to take and use English names, to speak only English, and to practice Christianity rather than their native religions.

 Numerous Native Americans from Arizona fought for the United States during World War II.
 Their experiences resulted in a rising activism in the postwar years to achieve better treatment and civil rights after their return to the state.
 After Maricopa County did not allow them to register to vote, in 1948 veteran Frank Harrison and Harry Austin, of the Mojave-Apache Tribe at Fort McDowell Indian Reservation, brought a legal suit, Harrison and Austin v.
 Laveen, to challenge this exclusion.
 The Arizona Supreme Court ruled in their favor.